aatifsohel/my-journey-of-reactjs/README.md

 ## Day 03: Sep 08, 2025 (08/09/2025)
 Topics I have covered: solved a coding challenge using react.
 Setting classes conditionally, Build a simple component, Handling events in react way & React State.
 Revised topics using notes.

+## Day 04: Sep 09, 2025 (08/09/2025)

+Topics I covered: React State, state variables & the setter function, why you should never update state manually in react, updating current state, and the mechanics behind how state works.
+Completed a simple component called 'Steps'.